-In addition to the Master of Arts degree, FIU’s Kimberly Green Latin American and Caribbean Center offers two joint-degree programs: the MA in Latin American and Caribbean Studies/JD with the College of Law and the MA in Latin American and Caribbean Studies/MBA with the College of Business Administration; and three combined-degree programs including the MA in Latin American and Caribbean Studies/PhD in Political Science, MA in Latin American and Caribbean Studies/PhD in International Relations, MA in Latin American and Caribbean Studies/PhD in History, and MA in Latin American and Caribbean Studies/PhD in History with the Departments of Politics and International Relations and History respectively.
+In addition to the Master of Arts degree, FIU’s Kimberly Green Latin American and Caribbean Center offers two joint-degree programs: the MA in Latin American and Caribbean Studies/JD with the College of Law and the MA in Latin American and Caribbean Studies/MBA with the College of Business Administration; and four combined-degree programs including the MA in Latin American and Caribbean Studies/PhD in Political Science, MA in Latin American and Caribbean Studies/PhD in International Relations, MA in Latin American and Caribbean Studies/PhD in History, and MA in Latin American and Caribbean Studies/PhD in Global and Sociocultural Studies with the Departments of Politics and International Relations, History, and Global and Sociocultural Studies respectively.
 LACC also administers a partnership-degree program with the Joint Forces Staff College.
 Such programs enable students to receive two degrees simultaneously in substantially less time than would be required to earn each degree individually.

 MALACS/JD and MALACS/MBA Joint-Degree pathway

 Joint-degree programs between LACC and the FIU College of Law and LACC and the FIU College of Business Administration allows students to pursue a Juris Doctor (JD) and a MALACS degree or a Masters in Business Administration (MBA) and a MALACS degree.
 Students pursuing a joint-degree must meet the entrance requirements for both the MALACS degree and the JD or the MBA degree.
 Twelve approved credits from the law or business school may be counted towards the MALACS degree and will constitute a MALACS concentration in International and Comparative Law or a concentration in International Business respectively.
 Twelve approved credits from the MALACS program will be counted towards the law or the business school requirements.
 All additional JD, MBA, or MALACS degree requirements must be met.
 Additional information on the joint-degree programs is available upon request from the LACC’s Academic Programs staff.

 Combined MALACS/PhD in Political Science & Combined MALACS/PhD in International Relations